gerritgr/gerritgr.github.io/_pages/about.md

 I am also a member of the [Machine Learning & Global Health Network (MLGH)](https://mlgh.net/).

 **Research Interests:** <br>
-🤖💡 My research revolves around the question: How can we integrate the distinct realms of __discrete structures__ such as graphs and networks with the __continuous nature__ of dynamic evolution, diffusion, and learning?
+🤖💡 My research revolves around the question: How can we integrate the distinct realms of __discrete structures__, such as (causal) graphs and (complex) networks, with the __continuous nature__ of evolution, diffusion, flow, and learning?

 🎲🕸️ I am developing numerical methods to analyze _spatio-temporal_ and _stochastic_ __dynamical processes__.
 This research aims to understand how a substrate like a network shapes __collective phenomena__.